Avoiding Double Taxation (Personal Income)

 This step covers the first condition: determining whether the employee's presence in the host country exceeds 183 days.

-The second condition of the 183-day rule requires that remuneration must not be paid by or on behalf of an employer located in the host country.
-If the host country employer bears the cost of remuneration, this condition is not met.
+The second condition of the 183-day rule requires that the remuneration must not be paid by or on behalf of an employer in the host country.
+If the host country employer bears the cost of remuneration, the 183-day rule is not applicable and the main rul applies: host country taxation.

 In this step, the Navigator clarifies some concepts which is crucial for accurately applying the second condition of the 183-day rule.

-Step 6 - Condition 3: Remuneration born by Host Country PE
+Step 6 - Does a Host Country PE bear the Remuneration (condition 3)?

-If an employer's permanent establishment (PE) in the host country bears the employee's remuneration, this immediately invalidates the 183-day exemption and triggers host country taxation.
+If the employer has a permanent establishment (PE) in the host country that bears the employee's remuneration, this immediately invalidates the 183-day exemption and triggers host country taxation.

-In this section, the Navigator explains the permanent establishment concept and demonstrates how to apply the third condition of the 183-day rule.
+In this section, the Navigator explains the PE concept and demonstrates how to apply the third condition of the 183-day rule.

 Step 7 - Assessing Tax Liability under National Law